nikkijuk/camunda-playground/README.md

 Monolithic single vendor suites were traditionally thought as standardisation and cost saving tools.
 So: here we aim for efficiency.

-Application and solution level point solutions can be called as api gateways, bpm tools, eai tools, enterprise service bus, etc. and they are most propably provided as part of IT operations or software development, and could aimed to modernise enterprise.
+Application and solution level point solutions can be called as api gateways, bpm tools, eai tools, enterprise service bus, etc. and they are most propably provided as part of IT operations or software development, and could by used to modernise enterprise.

 Beware to use single vendor suite targeted for complex enterprise intergration task to "simple" solution embedded application integration use cases.
-Opposite is definitely also true: if you need lot of out of box connectors for ERM, CRM or .. solutions then low level engine alone might not really solve challenge you have.
+Opposite is definitely also true: if you need lot of out of box connectors for ERM, CRM, SCM, PLM or .. (add acronyms here) solutions then low level engine alone might not really solve challenge you have.

 Example: Users of Oracle SOA suite are on "in single vendor we believe" category.
 Don't try it without good reason.